Quasiperiodic Floquet-Thouless energy pump

-{\it Acknowledgements ---} We thank Anushya Chandran, Ivar Martin, and Gil Refael for valuable discussions.
+{\it Acknowledgements ---} We thank Anushya Chandran, Philip Crowley, David Long, Ivar Martin, and Gil Refael for valuable discussions.
 This work was performed with support from the National Science Foundation through award number DMR-1945529 and the Welch Foundation through award number AT-2036-20200401 (M.K. and R.G.).
 S.G. acknowledges support from the Israel Science Foundation, Grant No. 1686/18.
 F.N.~and M.R.~gratefully acknowledge the support of the European Research Council (ERC) under the European Union Horizon 2020 Research and Innovation Programme (Grant Agreement No. 678862), and the Villum Foundation.
 We used the computational resources of the Lonestar 5 cluster operated by the Texas Advanced Computing Center at the University of Texas at Austin and the Ganymede and Topo clusters operated by the University of Texas at Dallas' Cyberinfrastructure \& Research Services Department.

-{\it Note added by the authors ---} During the preparation of this manuscript, a preprint appeared which describes a similar energy pumping phase as we consider here~\cite{Long_2020}, in the context of a general classification.
-Our work is fully consistent with Ref.~\cite{Long_2020}, and provides a complementary perspective on the phenomenon including a study of the role of spatial disorder, along with additional proposals for realizing the phase.
+{\it Note added by the authors ---} During the preparation of this manuscript, a preprint appeared which describes an energy pumping phenomenon related to the one we consider here~\cite{Long_2020}, in the context of a general classification.
+Our work is fully consistent with Ref.~\cite{Long_2020}, and provides a complementary perspective on the phenomenon, including a study of the role of spatial disorder, along with additional experimental proposals for realizing the phase. \onecolumngrid